what happens when you set boundaries in a relationship

 Say “No.”

 And mean it.
-Put simpler, if someone asks or tells you to do something that makes you uncomfortable, say, “no.” Then, back it up by refusing to do it.
+Put simply, if someone asks or tells you to do something that makes you uncomfortable, say, “No.” Then, back it up by refusing to do it.

-“No” is a tiny word but has huge power behind it.
+“No” is a tiny word, but it has huge power behind it.

-Many of us grew up during a time when children automatically owed anyone over the age of eighteen respect.
+Many of us grew up in a time when children were expected to show respect to anyone over the age of eighteen.
 It didn’t matter whether or not the adult was being fair.
 Neither did it matter if they were self-serving and out to harm us.

 Nevertheless, the adults in our lives often forced us to say yes.
 Abusive ones conditioned us to go against our own rights and welfare, or risk worse punishment.